SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     | maxmemory-policy   | allkeys-lru |

-## Step 7: Clean up resources
+## Step 8: Clean up resources
-To conclude, clean up the resources created during this tutorial by deleting the Redis Pod and ConfigMap:
+As the final step, we need to clean up the resources by deleting the Redis Pod and ConfigMap:

 **Terminal**
 ```shell